Skip to content

 The command must appear as the first word in the comment or body text.
 Command workflows automatically add the “eyes” (👀) reaction and edit comments with workflow run links.

-An additional kind of issue and pull request trigger is available in GitHub Agentic Workflows to specific label names using the names: field:
+Filter issue and pull request triggers by label names using the names: field:

 on: